gsmll/SHA2/WORKLOG.md

 Finally completed SHA intrinsics verson of SHA256 as found in [SHA256.cpp](src/SHA256.cpp).
 Also performed tests and profiled the code.

+### 5/26/2023

+Began planning pseudocode for new SIMD algorithm implementation of SHA256 and SHA224.

+### 5/27/2023

+Implemented new faster SIMD algorithm for SHA256/224 in [SHA256.cpp](src/SHA256.cpp) and [SHA224.cpp](src/SHA224.cpp).
+Sees around 10% to 25% speed increase over the serial implementation.

 ## GROUP MEMBER 2

 ### date x